The Pros and Cons of a Dual Key Homes Investment Strategy

 For example, did you know that depreciation is the second biggest tax deduction you can claim on your investment property after interest on your loan?

-As quantity surveyors, we recognise the square metre rate of construction is always more costly than a single occupancy property.
-The wet areas and kitchens cost more because they require more significant plumbing work and tiling (referred to as division 43), not to mention the plant and equipment associated with these areas, such as dryers and dishwashers (that are part of division 40).
+As quantity surveyors, we recognise that the square metre rate of construction is always more costly than a single-occupancy property.
+Wet areas and kitchens cost more because they require more significant plumbing work and tiling (referred to as Division 43), not to mention the plant and equipment associated with these areas, such as dryers and dishwashers (which are part of Division 40).

 We’ve put together a list of tax deductions that property investors can claim, so make sure you check it out.

-A point worth noting is that if you’re renting out one part of the dual key home and occupying the other, you’d have to apportion the deductions based on what your rental expenses are.
+A point worth noting is that if you rent out one part of the dual-key home and occupy the other, you’d have to apportion the deductions based on your rental expenses.

 Key Takeaways

-There is “no one size fit all” strategy when it comes to property investment strategies.
+There is a “no one size fits all” strategy when it comes to property investment strategies.

-The key to choosing the right strategy for you is to align with financial needs and goals.
+The key to choosing the right strategy for you is to align it with your financial needs and goals.

-If you decide to take the plunge and invest in dual key homes, you may even want to consider renovating it and converting it into two to three-bedroom single property later down the track to help the resale value.
+If you decide to invest in dual-key homes, you may even want to consider renovating them and converting them into two to three-bedroom single properties later to increase their resale value.

 Property investment is not a one-person show, so you should consider consulting professionals regarding all aspects of buying an investment property.